Charles-Christophe Malhiot

-Charles-Christophe Malhiot (October 11, 1808 – November 9, 1874) was a doctor and a member of the Senate of Canada from 1867 until his death.
+Charles-Christophe Malhiot (October 11, 1808 – November 9, 1874) was a medical doctor and a member of the Senate of Canada from 1867 until his death.

 He was born in Verchères in Lower Canada, the son of François-Xavier Malhiot, the seigneur of Verchères.
 He studied medicine and settled at Yamachiche.
 In 1835, he married Julie-Éliza Montour, the daughter of Nicholas Montour, Seigneur of Pointe-du-Lac.
 He was mayor of Pointe-du-Lac from 1859 to 1864.
 In 1862, he was elected for a six-year term to the Legislative Council of the Province of Canada representing Shawinigan.
 After Confederation, he was appointed to the Senate as a member of the Liberal Party.

 He died at Pointe-du-Lac in 1874.